Zeferino Peña Cuéllar

-Zeferino Peña Cuéllar, also known as Don Zefe, is a Mexican suspected drug lord and high-ranking member of the Gulf Cartel, a criminal group based in Tamaulipas, Mexico.
-He was part of the cartel during the 1990s, and was a trusted enforcer of former kingpins Gilberto García Mena and Osiel Cárdenas Guillén.
+Zeferino Peña Cuéllar, also known as Don Zefe, is a suspected Mexican drug lord and high-ranking member of the Gulf Cartel, a criminal group based in Tamaulipas, Mexico.
+He was part of the cartel during the 1990s and was a trusted enforcer of former kingpins Gilberto García Mena and Osiel Cárdenas Guillén.
 From 1999 to 2001, he served as the municipal police chief of Miguel Alemán.
 Peña Cuéllar reportedly relied on corrupt Mexican military officials to run drug trafficking activities in Tamaulipas.
 This group of military officers would later become the foundation for the creation of Los Zetas, the Gulf Cartel's former paramilitary group originally made up of ex-soldiers.
 In the cartel, he headed organized crime operations in the municipalities of Gustavo Díaz Ordaz, Camargo, Miguel Alemán, Mier, and Guerrero.

 After García Mena was arrested in April 2001, several within the cartel blamed Peña Cuéllar for informing Mexican authorities of his whereabouts.
 This triggered an attempt on his life in October 2001 at one of his estates in Nuevo León.
 Though Peña Cuéllar was not there when the attack occurred, the incident raised his profile in law enforcement circles.
 Authorities effectively moved against many of his assets in subsequent investigations.
 Few details of his criminal activities are known; Peña Cuéllar remained active for a few years after the attack, but when several of his accomplices were arrested and/or killed, he disappeared from public view.
 Investigators suspect he may have retired from the Gulf Cartel, fleeing Mexico and hiding in Brazil, Canada, or Cuba with the fortune he made during his tenure.